analythium/tryr/README.md

 ### Default behavior

-We use a very simple handler calling the function `foo()`: note that the contents of the response also depend on the `pr_set_debug()` settings that depends on whether we use interactive or non-interactive session.
+We use a handler calling the function `foo()`: note that the contents of the response also depend on the `pr_set_debug()` settings that depends on whether we use interactive or non-interactive session.
+This is now turned off so that we can see the ‘production’ behavior.
-Therefore we turned that off in our interactive examples.

 ``` r
 foo <- function(x) {